Fabinatix97/vuedolist/frontend/README.md

 # VueDoList Frontend

-VueDoList is a minimalist To-Do app built with Vue.js and Vite.
+This is the frontend service for the [VueDoList](https://github.com/Fabinatix97/vuedolist) application.
 The focus is on providing a simple, user-friendly interface for managing to-do lists, shopping lists, and packing lists.

 ## Features